kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 -rw-rw-r-- 1 karl karl 105 Jan  6 17:15 with-text.cbe
 ```

-105 bytes...
-But that's mainly due to the many text fields it contains.
-We could encode it as-is, but that would produce a pretty big QR code!
+A whopping 105 bytes (mainly due to the many text fields the data contains).
+We could encode it as-is, but that would produce a pretty big QR code.

 What if instead we came up with a schema that replaces all well-known text keys and values with integer enumerations?
+That should really shrink things!

-For completeness sake we'll also include a "fourCC" style identifier so that any reader can identify which schema and version the data was encoded with (let's say that key 0 is always used to specify the schema).
+Note: For completeness sake we'll also include a "fourCC" style identifier so that any reader can identify which schema and version the data was encoded with (let's say that key 0 is always used to specify the schema).

 **Fictional Schema**:
 * 0 = schema ID and version adherence: **(fourCC-style integer: "TSS" + version)**